Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Statistical and Computational Trade-offs in Variational Inference

 Leveraging the analysis of the SVI algorithm in \Cref{subsec:sgd-analysis}, we characterize the non-asymptotic error of the variational posterior $q_{\lrp{U^{(T)},\Lambda^{(T)}}}(\theta \giv \mathbf{x})$ after $T$ steps of gradient descent.
 This non-asymptotic error will come from two sources: the variational approximation error due to the low-rank inferential model, and the computational error due to the stochastic optimization algorithm.
 How the two sources contribute to the total error of $q_{\lrp{U^{(T)},\Lambda^{(T)}}}(\theta \giv \mathbf{x})$ thus depicts the statistical and computational trade-offs in variational inference.

 Specifically, we evaluate the variational posterior at step $T$, $q_{\lrp{U^{(T)},\Lambda^{(T)}}}(\theta \giv \mathbf{x})$, from two aspects: Bayesian posterior inference and frequentist uncertainty quantification.
-For simplicity of exposition, we adopt the setting where the exact posterior is centered Gaussian, i.e. $p(\theta \giv \mathbf{x}) = \mathcal{N}( 0, (\Omega^{(\infty)} )^{-1} )$ for some $\Omega^{(\infty)}$.
-Locating the mean parameter requires much less computation.
+For simplicity of exposition, we adopt the setting where the exact posterior is a centered Gaussian, i.e. $p(\theta \giv \mathbf{x}) = \mathcal{N}( 0, (\Omega^{(\infty)} )^{-1} )$ for some $\Omega^{(\infty)}$.
+Locating the mean parameter requires much less computation; hence this simplication does not alter the analysis.
 The Gaussianity of the exact posterior simplifies the SVI algorithm to \Cref{alg:Gaussian}.
 (We extend to general non-Gaussian posteriors in \Cref{sec:general_posterior}.)